sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

 best effort.
 Avoid wasting your energy on second-guessing yourself, but use it to make the most of the situation.
 Schedule a moment to revisit your decision at a later time, and reflect on the outcomes.
 This will help you to learn from your choices, and help you improve your self-awareness and decision-making skills.

+## Considerations

+* **High Effort:** Regular assessment and reflection can be time-consuming and require significant effort.
+* **Over-emphasis on Resources:** Focusing too much on the resources might lead to analysis paralysis or neglect of other important factors.
+* **Subjectivity:** The assessment of resources and their impact can be highly subjective, leading to potential biases in decision-making.
+* **Rigidity:** The framework might be perceived as rigid, making it challenging for individuals who prefer more intuitive decision-making processes.

+### Mitigation Strategies

+* **Use Tactically:** Apply the framework selectively to important decisions, or when you are stuck in a rut, rather than using it for every minor choice.
+* **Balanced Focus:** While using the framework, remind yourself to consider other important factors beyond the STEAM resources to avoid narrow decision-making.
+* **Peer Feedback:** Incorporate feedback from peers or mentors to reduce subjectivity and biases in the resource assessment process.
+* **Flexibility:** Adapt the framework to fit your personal decision-making style, allowing for intuitive adjustments while maintaining the structured approach.

 ## Examples